Curve counting and S-duality: Introduction

 for some subscheme $C$ of a divisor $\iota\colon D\into X$ in the linear system $|T(n)|$ and $L'=T\otimes L$ in $\Pic\_0(X)$.
 (Here $\cI_C$ denotes the ideal sheaf of $C$ on $D$ rather than $X$, and the $H_2$ class of the pushforward of $[C]$ to $X$ is $\beta$.)
 So, remarkably, such sheaves are always Gieseker and slope stable, and \emph{these are the only sheaves} in $M_{X,H}(\vi_n)$.

-In other words, semistable sheaves with Chern character $\vi_n$ \emph{must have rank 1 on their support}.
+In other words, semistable sheaves with Chern character $\vi_n$ \emph{must have rank $1$ on their support}.
 This came as a surprise to us.
-The support $D$ can have reducible components which are nonreduced.
+The support $D$ can have reducible components which are non-reduced.
 For instance, consider one of the form $D=D_1\cup rD_2$ for $r>1$.
 Then there are sheaves with Chern character $\vi_n$ which have support on the reduced divisor $D_1\cup D_2$ but rank $r$ on $D_2$.
-Theorem \ref{theorem.1} says they are necessarily \emph{unstable}.
-Furthermore there is a \emph{unique} $L'\in\Pic\_0(X)$ such that after $\otimes(L')^*$ this rank 1 sheaf on $D$ is \emph{anti-effective}: its dual has a section.\footnote{In particular, if $\beta.H<0$ then $M_{X,H}(\vi_n)$ must be empty.} If not its pushforward would have $\ch_3<-m+\frac16n^3H^3$.
+Theorem~\ref{theorem.1} says they are necessarily \emph{unstable}.\footnote{Of course, stable sheaves do exist with rank $r>1$ on $D_2$, but if they have the same $\ch_1,\,\ch_2$ as $v_n$, then by Theorem~\ref{theorem.1} they have $\ch_3<-m+\frac16n^3H^3$.} (Furthermore, there is a \emph{unique} $L'\in\Pic\_0(X)$ such that after $\otimes(L')^*$, this rank 1 sheaf on $D$ is \emph{anti-effective}: its dual has a section.
+In particular, if $\beta\cdot H<0$, then $M_{X,H}(\vi_n)$ must be empty.)
+We do not know of other situations in which whole series of different moduli spaces of sheaves have been systematically shown to have such a simple geometric relation as in Theorem~\ref{theorem.1}.

-Suppose now that $X$ is a Calabi-Yau 3-fold: $K_X\cong\cO_X$ and $H^1(\cO_X)=0$.
-Since semistability\,=\,stability for our moduli spaces, they carry symmetric obstruction theories and virtual cycles of dimension 0 \cite{HT, MNOP, Th} and degrees \begin{itemize} \itemsep{5pt} \item $I_{m,\beta}(X)\,:=\,\int_{[I_m(X,\beta)]^{\mathrm{vir}}}1\in\Z$, \item $\Omega_{\vi_n}(X)\,:=\,\int_{[M_{X,H}(\vi_n)]^{\mathrm{vir}}}1\in\Z$. \end{itemize} The first is the count of (ideal sheaves of) curves and points on $X$ conjectured by Maulik-Nekrasov-Okounkov-Pandharipande to be equivalent to the Gromov-Witten theory of $X$ \cite{MNOP}.
-This MNOP conjecture has now been proved for most Calabi-Yau 3-folds by Pandharipande and Pixton \cite{PP}.
-The second counts $D4$-$D2$-$D0$-branes, or 2-dimensional torsion sheaves, and is subject to the famous S-duality conjectures of physicists.
+Suppose now that $X$ is a Calabi--Yau threefold: $K_X\cong\cO_X$ and $H^1(\cO_X)=0$.
+Since semistability equals stability for our moduli spaces, they carry symmetric obstruction theories and virtual cycles of dimension 0, see \cite{HT, MNOP, Th}, and degrees \begin{itemize} \itemsep{5pt} \item $I_{m,\beta}(X)\,:=\,\int_{[I_m(X,\beta)]^{\vir}}1\in\Z$, \item $\Omega_{\vi_n}(X)\,:=\,\int_{[M_{X,H}(\vi_n)]^{\vir}}1\in\Z$. \end{itemize} The first is the count of (ideal sheaves of) curves and points on $X$ conjectured by Maulik--Nekrasov--Okounkov--Pandharipande to be equivalent to the Gromov--Witten theory of $X$; see \cite{MNOP}.
+This MNOP conjecture has now been proved for most Calabi--Yau threefolds by Pandharipande and Pixton \cite{PP}.
+The second counts D4-D2-D0-branes, or 2-dimensional torsion sheaves, and is subject to the famous S-duality conjectures of physicists.

-Write these invariants as Behrend-weighted Euler characteristics \cite{Be}.
-As Theorem \ref{theorem.1} gives a smooth fibration $M_{X,H}(v_n)\to I_m(X,\beta)$ with fibres of signed Euler characteristic
+Write these invariants as Behrend-weighted Euler characteristics; see \cite{Be}.
+As Theorem~\ref{theorem.1} gives a smooth fibration $M_{X,H}(v_n)\to I_m(X,\beta)$ with fibres of signed Euler characteristic